I: Background and Purpose

 Use of a neuromuscular blocking agent.

-are processed by Full Committee Review (FCR), Designated Member Review (DMR),
+as an amendment to an AUP.
+Amendments are processed by Full Committee Review (FCR), Designated Member

-described in section V.
+procedures are described in Section V.

-activity) except to provide information requested by the IACUC, nor will a
+provide information requested by the IACUC, nor will a member who has a

-member who has a conflicting interest contribute to the constitution of a
+conflicting interest contribute to the constitution of a quorum,

-quorum, in accordance with federal regulations.
+in accordance with federal regulations.

-IACUC quorum is a majority of the total number of voting members of the IACUC.
+is a majority of the total number

-the amendment is approved by the IACUC.
+amendment is approved by the IACUC.

 IV: Submission and Pre-review